 The Lord visited a few more people who had caused me trouble, and most of them have come to believe in Jesus.

 I have two sons and one daughter.
 A terrorist group once sent a division out to destroy my entire family.
 Their commander managed to make my children consume poison, and all three were taken to hospital in critical condition.
 My daughter remained in a coma for close to 30 days.
-Her remarkable recovery so resembled a resurrection from the dead that the man who had wanted to kill them became a follower of Jesus Christ.
-He has dedicated himself to working as a missionary and winning many souls unto His fold.
+Her remarkable recovery so resembled a resurrection from the dead that the man who had wanted to kill my family became a follower of Jesus Christ.
+He has dedicated himself to working as a missionary and winning many souls into His fold.

 Another time, I and one of my assistant pastors were severely beaten in a village by a mob of radicals who also burned down our prayer hall.
 God alone has saved me, over and over.